 3 Key “No Ego” Lessons

 1 – Stop believing everything you think

 We’ve learned that what we believe isn’t always true – and worst, it can hurt us.
-How often has this happened in your career that you had an unexpected meeting with your boss, and imagine the worst stories?
+How often have you had an unexpected meeting with your boss, imagining the worst stories?
 “I’m going to get fired” or “What did I do wrong?”
 These stories create a lot of unnecessary things, like stress and harm to yourself.
 That’s why it is so important to establish the truth and not get lost in your fabricated thoughts.
 It’s essential to refocus on facts.
 In this case: I have a meeting with my boss.
 End of the story.
 Everything else that comes after is mostly made-up in your head.
-Next time you have an impromptu meeting, or that something comes up and you start panicking, just self-reflect on why it makes you feel that way, and shift your mind to facts only: What do I know for sure?
+Next time you have an impromptu meeting, or something comes up and you start panicking, just self-reflect on why it makes you feel that way, and shift your mind to facts only: What do I know for sure?

 2 – What am I doing to help the situation?